In the Land of Saints and Sinners: Plot

 Finbar tries to convince Kevin to follow his dream of moving to California to write songs by giving Kevin his life savings.
-Kevin seems to accept the offer and drives away.
+Kevin seems to accept the offer and then drives away.
 At the bar that evening, Doireann instructs her men to cover her, with Conan going inside as a backup with a bomb in a satchel with instructions to set the timer and blow up the crowded bar if things go wrong.
-Séamus remains in the getaway vehicle ready to help his comrades escape.
-While exiting the pub to have a cigarette Vinnie recognizes Séamus who is in the car since he had briefly met him earlier in a local shop, where he claimed to be Finbar's nephew.
+Séamus remains in the getaway vehicle and is ready to help his comrades escape.
+While exiting the pub to have a cigarette, Vinnie recognises Séamus, who is in the car since he had briefly met him earlier in a local shop, where he claimed to be Finbar's nephew.

-Meanwhile, inside the pub Finbar and Doireann have a tense conversation at the bar, until Kevin suddenly shows up and tries to distract Doireann, and ends up telling her that he is the one who killed her brother.
-Doireann then shoots him in the gut, starting a shootout. before getting shot himself.
-Vinnie manages to take the bomb out of the bar, with the intent of dispatching it further down the street.
-Séamus exits the car, knocks him out, reclaims the satchel bomb, and brings it to the front door of the pub.
-As Kevin bleeds profusely while down on the floor with his back against the wall, he shoots Doireann in the shoulder and saves Finbar once again from Doireann.
-Just after killing a wounded Conan with Curtis's knife, Finbar shoots Séamus before he can toss the satchel back into the pub, and it explodes just outside the front door, killing Séamus.
-Doireann makes it back to the car but can't to start it without the keys, which Séamus had.
+Meanwhile, inside the pub, Finbar and Doireann have a tense conversation at the bar, but Kevin suddenly shows up, tries to distract Doireann and ends up telling her that he is the one who killed her brother.
+Doireann then shoots him in the gut, which starts a shootout.
+Vinnie manages to take the bomb out of the bar with the intent of dispatching it further down the street.
+Séamus exits the car, knocks him out, reclaims the satchel bomb and brings it to the front door of the pub.
+As Kevin bleeds profusely down on the floor with his back against the wall, he shoots Doireann in the shoulder and saves Finbar once again from Doireann.
+Just after killing a wounded Conan with Curtis's knife, Finbar shoots Séamus before he can toss the satchel back into the pub.
+It explodes just outside the front door and kills Séamus.
+Doireann makes it back to the car but is unable to start it without the keys, which Séamus had.

-Mortally wounded, Doireann limps across a field to a church while Finbar follows her with his shotgun, which he had retrieved from the back seat of the terrorists' car (since they had stolen it from his house earlier in the day when they ransacked it).
+Mortally wounded, Doireann limps across a field to a church, and Finbar follows her with his shotgun, which he had retrieved from the back seat of the terrorists' car since they had stolen it from his house earlier in the day when they ransacked it.
 After a brief conversation during which Doireann observes that her brother will be all alone, Finbar tells her that he will make sure she joins him (at his burial site).
-She then expires from her wounds and, in the next scene Finbar buries her next to her brother.
+She then dies from her wounds.
+Finbar buries her next to her brother.

 Back at his home, Finbar then bids farewell to Rita and leaves Glencolmcille behind.
-Vinnie discovers Finbar has gifted him the novel Crime and Punishment.
+Vinnie discovers that Finbar has gifted him the novel Crime and Punishment.